Say YES to a Diabetes Charter for Canada!

 A literature review and environmental scan of international and Canadian patient charters;

-Workshops for the CDA’s National Advocacy Council and the 2012 NAGM delegates;
+Workshops for Diabetes Canada’s National Advocacy Council and the 2012 NAGM delegates;

 Consultation with an expert panel to develop background information for regional workshops across the country;